ZelmaSedano/react-practice/README.md

-## This is just a teensy, tiny lil' ole React App.
-I'm fiddling with it :)
+## This is just a teensy, tiny lil' ole React App that I'm fiddling with :)